 How are food stamp benefits amounts calculated in North Dakota?

 Looking at a food stamp calculator can help you determine if you are eligible for benefits such as SNAP or other DHS programs.
-A SNAP calculator will evaluate factors such as your household income and family size into account.
+A SNAP calculator will evaluate factors such as your household income and family size.
 However, these tools generally do not tell you the exact amount of benefits you may receive.
-Instead, a calculator will simply tell you whether or not you qualify based on your income and other factors.
+Instead, a calculator will simply tell you if you meet the requirements for assistance based on your income and other factors.

 The only way to see your exact food stamps amount is to apply for assistance.
 The DHS will tell you the benefits you can receive once you are approved.
 Keep in mind that your benefits may change over time.
 For example, if your income goes up or down, the amount of assistance you will receive may change accordingly.
 Learn more about the amount of benefits you may receive by reading our guide.